mydataglobal/bylaws/README.md

 - Deciding on the compensation for Board members and auditor(s)

-- Elections for two (2) members, one (1) from each membership class (including their alternates), to the Steering Committee for the next fiscal period
+- Elections for the half (1/2) of the Steering Committee (including their alternates) whose term has concluded

 - Ratification of the business plan and budget of the Association for the next fiscal period.